-PE331 PE11 - Grade 11 (1 period/half year), .25 credit PE431 PE12 - Grade 12 (1 period/half year), .25 credit
+PE331 PE11 - Grade 11 (1 period/half year), .25 credit

-Physical Education at the 11^a and 12^a grade level will focus on lifetime and carryover activities as well as individual and dual sports.
+Physical Education at the 11th grade level will focus on lifetime and carryover activities as well as individual and dual sports.
 Basic and intermediate skills and strategies will often be incorporated into competitive scrimmages.
 Advanced skills will be developed throughout the semester.
 Students will also develop personal fitness routines and learn more about healthy decision-making by participating in a variety of fitness-based activities, especially in smaller classes.
+Health education at the 11th grade level centers around mental health.